DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2019-08-16-pick-a-course.md

 ## Screenshots

-{% from "gallery/macro.njk" import appGallery %}
+{% from "gallery/macro.njk" import appGallery with context %}
 {{ appGallery({
-  path: page.filePathStem | replace("/posts", "/images"),
   items: [
     {text: "Your application"},
     {text: "Have you chosen a course to apply to?"},